laurosilvacom/awesomecheatsheets/content/Build-Custom-CLI-Tooling-with-oclif-and-TypeScript/04-convert-a-single-command-cli-into-a-multi-command-cli-with-oclif-and-typescript.md

 ## Personal Take

-Sometimes, we want to share logic or share initialization code for more than one command.
-One pattern that you can do is to have a common base command at the top level where you import that command.
-You use a base command that you extend directly.
+To share logic or share initialization code for more than one command add a base command at the top level where you import that command.